24 API Reference

 [pose opts]

-Resolve a pose into a draft.
-For a leaf pose, returns a vector of flat maps – one per applicable layer, with all scope merged: data, mappings, and layer type fully determined.
+For a leaf pose, returns a LeafDraft record (:layers is a vector of flat maps, one per applicable layer with merged scope; :opts carries the pose-level options that flow into the plan stage).
 For a composite pose, returns a CompositeDraft carrying per-leaf drafts (each contextualized – shared-scale domains injected, suppress-* flags applied), the resolved chrome geometry, and the layout (path -> rect).
-The 2-arity folds opts into the pose first via pj/options, mirroring the 2-arity of pj/plan and pj/plot. (draft pose) (draft pose {:width 800 :title “Plot”})

 (-> (rdatasets/datasets-iris)